SkywardSyntax/3DWebGL/README.md

 - **Reduced CPU Load**: By caching and reusing previously computed values, the CPU load is significantly reduced.
 - **Improved Performance**: Caching helps in avoiding redundant computations, leading to smoother and more efficient rendering.

+## Lighting and Shadows

+This project now includes a fixed light source with visible source, and shadows and highlights are added to the webpage.
+The light source is a point light and is white in color.
+The shaders use Phong shading to calculate the lighting effects.

+### Light Source and Shadows

+The light source is fixed and positioned in the scene.
+The vertex shader includes normal vectors and calculates lighting effects based on the light source.
+The fragment shader calculates the final color of the cube based on the lighting effects, including shadows and highlights.

+### Adjusting Light Source

+To adjust the light source position and color, you can modify the relevant code in `pages/index.js`.
+Look for the light position and color definitions in the `initProgramInfo` function and update them as needed.